Gdoc/Admin

 The rate and location of forest loss changed a lot.
 From 1700 to 1850, 19 million hectares were being cleared every decade.
 That’s around half the size of Germany.

-It was most temperate forests across Europe and North America that were being lost at this time.
-Population growth meant that today’s rich countries needed more and more resources such as land for agriculture, wood for energy, and for construction.5
+Most temperate forests across Europe and North America were being lost at this time.
+Population growth meant that today’s rich countries needed more and more resources such as land for agriculture, wood for energy, and construction.5

-Moving into the 20th century there was a stepwise change in demand for agricultural land and energy from wood.
+Moving into the 20th century, there was a stepwise change in demand for agricultural land and energy from wood.
 Deforestation rates accelerated.
-And the hotspot of deforestation changed from the equivalent to the area of South Africa.
-This increase was mostly driven by tropical deforestation as countries across Asia and Latin America.
+This increase was mostly driven by tropical deforestation in countries across Asia and Latin America.

 Interestingly, the UN FAO 1990 report also estimated that deforestation in tropical ‘developing’ countries was 154 million hectares.
-But, it estimated that regrowth of old forests offset some of these losses, leading to a net loss of 102 million hectares.6
+However, it was estimated that the regrowth of forests offset some of these losses, leading to a net loss of 102 million hectares.6

 The latest UN Forest Resources Assessment estimates that the net loss in forests has declined in the last three decades, from 78 million hectares in the 1990s to 47 million hectares in the 2010s.